Southern Expressway Community Safety Initiatives

 Installation of permanent anti-throw screens as part of DPTI’s commitment to improve safety along the transport network and to provide a practical response to the incidents of object throwing.

-Weekend works are scheduled to commence from Friday, 7 December 2018 and are expected to be completed by late February 2019, weather permitting.
+Weekend works commenced Friday, 7 December 2018 and are expected to be completed by late February 2019, weather permitting.

-The Southern Expressway will be closed to traffic between Main South Road, Sturt (northern end of the Southern Expressway) and the Sherriffs Road Interchange.
+The Reynella Interchange bridge and the Southern Expressway will be closed to traffic between Main South Road, Sturt (northern end of the Southern Expressway) and the Sherriffs Road Interchange as follows:

-Motorists travelling south on the Southern Expressway will be detoured via Main South Road and will be able to access the Southern Expressway from the Sherriffs Road Interchange.
+Motorists travelling south on the Expressway will be detoured via Main South Road and will be able to access the Expressway from the Sheriffs Road Interchange.
 This diversion is shown in orange on the attached map.

-Northbound motorists need to exit via the Sherriffs Road Interchange and continue using Main South Road.
+Northbound motorists need to exit via the Sheriffs Road Interchange and continue using Main South Road.
 This diversion is shown in blue on the attached map.

 Road users are advised to follow the direction of traffic management staff and observe VMS boards and local traffic management signage.
 Pedestrians and cyclists will be detoured to nearby pedestrian bridges or road bridges.